makhowastaken/GWGBC_FW/README.md

 * Device may disconnected or switched off (or just played, I don't judge) once file copy completed

-Note that sometimes file copy may fail and device may only be partially updated.
+Note that sometimes file copy may fail or get stuck at around 27% and device may only be partially updated.
 If this happens, unplug device, power cycle, and repeat steps.
 If this happens repeatedly, you may attempt to copy via BASH or powershell.

   File MUST be named "update.bin" or update WILL fail.